What to Know About Tuition & Fees

 In contrast to public colleges, Columbia Centro Universitario - Caguas does not offer a tuition discount to in-state students.

 Tuition and fees cover the costs of attendance for one academic year, but don't include room and board, which will be an additional cost you will incur if you live on campus.
-Yet, many students end up spending under full tuition after getting financial aid along with other discounts.
+Keep in mind many students obtain financial aid and scholarships which reduce the cost of college

 The subsequent table outlines the costs described above for the 2016 - 2017 school year.